Whether you are a beginner learning the ropes or a seasoned player honing your skills, choosing the right cricket bat is essential.

 Willow grades range from Grade 1+ (highest quality) to Grade 4 (lower quality).
 Grade 1+ willows are the best, with straight grains, no blemishes, and excellent performance.

-Grade 2 and Grade 3 willows may have slight irregularities but still offer good performance.
+Grade 2 and Grade 3 willows may exhibit slight irregularities, but they still offer good performance.
 Grade 4 willows are often used in lower-range bats and have more blemishes and irregular grains, and we wouldn't recommend using for hard-ball adult cricket.

 Price/Budget for Each Grade of Willow